celestiaorg/celestia-app/specs/src/specs/shares.md

 1. Blob sequences start on an index that conforms to [non-interactive default rules](../rationale/data_square_layout.md#non-interactive-default-rules) (see [namespace padding share](#namespace-padding-share) and [reserved padding share](#reserved-padding-share))
 1. The number of shares in the matrix is a perfect square (see [tail padding share](#tail-padding-share))

-## Share Splitting

-Share splitting is the process of converting a slice of bytes (typically a blob) into a set of shares.
-The following steps are taken to split a blob into shares:

-1. // TODO

 ## Share Format

 For shares **with a namespace above [`MAX_RESERVED_NAMESPACE`](./consensus.md#constants) but below [`PARITY_SHARE_NAMESPACE`](./consensus.md#constants)**: